qizongtai/LINE1_gemomic_alignment_and_clustering/README.md

 URL: https://pubmed.ncbi.nlm.nih.gov/32722770/

 # Disclaimer
-The pipeline has been tailored for the Washington University HTCF computing environment (https://htcf.wustl.edu/docs/) which uses the slurm queueing system (https://slurm.schedmd.com/tutorials.html).No guarantees are made about other systems, setups, configurations, etc.
+The pipeline has been tailored for the Washington University HTCF computing environment (https://htcf.wustl.edu/docs/) which uses the slurm queueing system (https://slurm.schedmd.com/tutorials.html).
+No guarantees are made about other systems, setups, configurations, etc.

 # Overview
 The main function is to